What is a Sprinkler System ?

-A fire system is a vigorous fire protection methodology, consisting of a water system, providing adequate pressure and rate of flow to a water distribution piping system, onto that fire sprinklers square measure connected.
+A fire Sprinkler system is a vigorous fire protection methodology, consisting of a water system, providing adequate pressure and rate of flow to a water distribution piping system to which fire sprinklers are connected.

 TYPES OF SPRINKLER SYSTEMS

 - Dry Pipe Sprinkler